kit-health-statistics/RESPINOW-realtime/README.md

 ## 4. Restore R environment with renv

-Inside the 'r\' folder of this repo, start the correct R version:
+Inside the `r` folder of this repo, start the correct R version:

 `~/R/4.5.1/bin/R`